 When it comes to payments, people can either pay with their physical rewards card or using their phone, and the balance will automatically be updated online and in the app.

-Through its “My Beauty Bag” program, cosmetics retailer Sephora makes it easy for its loyal customers to manage their “loved” products and purchase history from any device.
+Through its “My Beauty Bag” program, cosmetics retailer Sephora makes it easy for its loyal customers to manage their “loved” products and purchase history from any mobile device.

-Sephora’s Beauty Insiders (i.e. members of its reward program) can use their Beauty Bag on their phone or on their computer to view and track their purchases and rewards.
+Sephora’s Beauty Insiders (i.e. members of its reward program) can use their Beauty Bag on their mobile or on their computer to view and track their purchases and rewards.
 They can add items to their shopping list, view their buying history, save items for future purchases, and easily re-order items.

 Shopping is a breeze with the ability for users to purchase products right from the app itself.
 Alternatively, when they’re in the store, they can use Sephora’s app to access their shopping list to complement their in-store experience.